MicrosoftDocs/cpp-docs/docs/atl/reference/ccommodule-class.md

 ```

 ### Parameters
- `bUnRegTypeLib`
+ *bUnRegTypeLib*
- If **TRUE**, the type library is also unregistered.
+ If TRUE, the type library is also unregistered.

- `pCLSID`
+ *pCLSID*
  Points to the CLSID of the object to be unregistered.
-If **NULL** (the default value), all objects in the object map will be unregistered.
+If NULL (the default value), all objects in the object map will be unregistered.

 ### Return Value
  A standard HRESULT value.

 ### Remarks
- Depending on the `pCLSID` parameter, unregisters either a single class object or all objects in the object map.
+ Depending on the *pCLSID* parameter, unregisters either a single class object or all objects in the object map.

- `UnregisterServer` will be called automatically by **DLLUnregisterServer** for a DLL or by `WinMain` for an EXE run with the **/UnregServer** command line option.
+ `UnregisterServer` will be called automatically by `DLLUnregisterServer` for a DLL or by `WinMain` for an EXE run with the `/UnregServer` command line option.

  See [OBJECT_ENTRY_AUTO](object-map-macros.md#object_entry_auto) for information on how to add an entry to the object map.